-Perhaps you have wondered: what are some different names for grandmother that grandchildren can easily remember?
+What are some different names for grandmothers that grandchildren can easily remember?
 With more than one grandmother in a family, and many young grandmas preferring a 'hip' name, check out alternatives to grandma, gran and nana like Gigi or Nini.

 One of the most fun things about being a grandmother is the simple, yet special, nicknames that only your grandchildren use with you.
 Even if you've never had a special name before, your grandchildren may be the ones who come up with the perfect nickname.
 These are often one-syllable words that are easy to say and pronounce even for the youngest children.
 The many endearing names for grandmother are personal to a family, of course, but there are some universal names that have become popular.